1. What is a Centralized Exchange:

 …while EDSX is completely free-of-charge!

-Another important thing is anonymity: while is not ideal for a security aspect, there are no central authorities involved; that means that users can sign in and start trading without a previous identity verification.
+Anonymity provides another important consideration.
+While anonymity does not optimize security, decentralized exchanges involve no central authorities.
+Therefore, users can sign in and start trading without undergoing identity verification beforehand.
 It also allows the user to access the tools which are not available otherwise.

 It is mandatory for financial tools to keep registers – for example, a member register.